 It really depends on what your investment goals are, and what you compare those returns with.

-Fundrise vs. Other Real Estate Investments
+Fundrise Returns vs. Other Real Estate Investments

 I can’t do a valid comparison among other real estate crowdfunding platforms since I’m only invested with Fundrise.

-But we can look at the Fundrise returns against those provided by real estate exchange traded funds (ETFs), which are widely available on market exchanges.
+But we can look at the Fundrise returns against those provided by real estate exchange-traded funds (ETFs), which are widely available on market exchanges.

 Probably the most popular is the Vanguard Real Estate ETF (VNQ).
 This isn’t a full apples-to-apples comparison, because I didn’t start my Fundrise investment until roughly the end of the first quarter of 2018.

 Even still, in 2018 my net return with Fundrise was 7.4%.
 This compares with a -5.9% for the VNQ.
-That’s a more than 13% difference between the two investments, and I’d rather make money then lose it.
+That’s a more than 13% difference between the two investments, and I’d rather make money than lose it.

 For 2019, my Fundrise return was 9.2%.
 VNQ had a return of 28.89%.
 Even though I made over 9%, it definitely hurt that VNQ made almost 29%.
 For 2019 at least, it was a 20-point swing against Fundrise.